Max88-git/sololearn-web-dev-fundamentals/README.md

 - HTML Basics
   - This section delves into the fundamentals of HTML and how it underpins the websites you use on a daily basis.
 - CSS Basics
   - Colors, layout, and typefaces are examples of the terminology used to describe the appearance of Web sites.
-CSS allows users to customise the appearance of a website for multiple devices, such as large displays, tiny screens, and printers.
+CSS allows users to customize the appearance of a website for multiple devices, such as large displays, tiny screens, and printers.
-- Javascript Basics
+- JavaScript Basics
   - This section will explain why JavaScript is so good for web development.
 Learn the fundamentals of the language as well as some of its most used web development applications.

 ### Links